Toggle: English / Spanish

 Feeling the cranial sutures and fontanelles is one way that doctors and nurses follow the child's growth and development.
 They are able to assess the pressure inside the brain by feeling the tension of the fontanelles.
 The fontanelles should feel flat and firm.

 may be a sign of increased pressure within the brain.
-In this case, doctors may need to use imaging techniques such as or .
+In this case, doctors may need to use imaging techniques to see the brain structure, such as or .
 Surgery may be needed to relieve the increased pressure.

 are sometimes a sign of .